-Once a child shows signs of illness or injury the Program Director or Site Coordinator will assess the matter and move the child to a separate area and isolate him/her from the rest of the students.
+- If a child appears to have severe symptoms, we will call 911 immediately then call a parent/guardian.
+The Health Director will assess the matter and move the child to a separate area and isolate him/her from the rest of the members. - The isolated child will be made comfortable and properly supervised by staff wearing PPE until pick up.

 At that time a determination will be made if parents need to be notified or if an ambulance needs to be called based on severity of symptoms or injury.
-An accident/incident report will be completed by the Program Director or Site Coordinator and recorded in our online member management system.
+An accident/incident report will be completed by the Health Director and recorded in our online member management system.